-First the user enters a house id for the house and answers an arbitrary question about its residents.
+First the user enters a house_id for the household and answers an arbitrary question about its residents.
 This information is stored in the data table for general household information (specified on the settings worksheet under table_id).
 Then the user reaches a linked_table prompt that uses the values_list members.
 This is connected to the members query on the queries worksheet.
-It links to a different survey called members_info that edits a different data table.
+It links to a different survey (subform) called members_info that edits a different data table.
 The selection criteria is that the house_id in the house_members data table matches the instanceID of this current household.

 Initially this list will be empty since no members have been added.
-The user can click on the Create Instance button to add new people for this household.
+The user can click on the Create Instance button to add new members for this household.
 The house_id will be set automatically for this new member via the newRowInitialElementKeyToValueMap content, which specifies that the house_id field in the linked table should be initialized with the instanceID of the current household.

 Note

-The selection criteria and its type (in this case, house_id and text) must be added to the model subset of the subform (members_info) in order for selection criteria to be persisted to the database and for the subform to be found by its parent form; the selection criteria cannot filter on session variables since those values are never persisted.
+The selection criteria and its type (in this case, house_id and text) must be added to the model sheet of the subform (members_info) in order for selection criteria to be persisted to the database and for the subform to be found by its parent form; the selection criteria cannot filter on session variables since those values are never persisted.

-When the user finishes the subform, the screen will return to the same linked_table prompt.
-At this point, the user can continue adding more users, edit an existing member's info, or go to a different screen.
+When the user finishes the subform, the screen will return to the same linked_table prompt in the parent form.
+At this point, the user can continue adding more members to the household, edit an existing member's info, or go to a different screen.

 The values_list for the select_one question prompt in the example above also uses the members query.
 Instead of being able to launch subforms to edit information about different members, the selection criteria is used to populate a multiple choice question.
 The answer to the multiple choice question is saved to the general household data table, not the members data table.

+Order By

+order_by is an optional column used in the queries worksheet.
+It is particularly useful for select prompts that query instances that were created through subforms.
+To use order_by first put the name of the variable (in the subform) you want to order followed by the direction.
+ASC is for ascending and DES is for descending.
+The default direction is ascending if nothing is specified.

+The queries worksheet would now look like this:

+order_by queries Worksheet Example